kpidiba/Linux/Games/README.md

 ## 🧠 Optional: Vulkan Drivers (For Better Performance)

+Vulkan is a modern graphics API that many Windows and Linux games rely on for better performance and lower CPU usage.
+On Linux, Proton (for Steam), Lutris, DXVK, and many emulators use Vulkan.

 Vulkan provides faster, low-level GPU performance and is **strongly recommended** for modern gaming.

+You should install Vulkan if:
+• You are gaming on Linux
+• You are using Steam Proton or Lutris to run Windows games
+• You are using applications that explicitly require Vulkan (DXVK, VKD3D, RPCS3, etc.)

 ### 🔹 Install Vulkan (NVIDIA):